 Etiology of Contractures:

 Contractures can occur mainly after immobilization or after spasticity.
 For example, brain injury leads to spasticity (high tone in muscles) causing immobility of muscles or joints that leads to contractures.
-Conversely, orthopedic conditions which require casting or bracing the joints for long period of time (treatment of fractures with immobilizer) can cause contractures as well.
-These kinds of contractures seem to be more common on upper extremities than lower extremities.
+Conversely, orthopedic conditions which require casting or bracing the joints for long period of time (treatment of fractures with an immobilizer) can cause contractures as well.
+These kinds of contractures seem to be more common in upper extremities than lower extremities.

 Treatment of Contractures:

 The treatment of contractures includes different rehabilitation and positioning.
-If a contracture does not respond to conservative management and affects the quality of life, medical professionals may consider a surgical intervention.
+If a contracture does not respond to conservative management and affects the quality of life, medical professionals may consider surgical intervention.